fnscoder/minesweeper-web/README.md

 The Backend is built with Python and Django and the code is available at [Minesweeper API](https://github.com/fnscoder/minesweeper-api)

+You can check the live game here: [Minesweeper](https://minesweeper-web-eight.vercel.app/)

 ## How to run the project

 ```